 Youth Volunteering

-What does a youth volunteer scheme involve?
+What did the youth volunteer scheme involve?

-You will meet other like-minded young people and spend time with knowledgeable conservation volunteers.
+Participants got to meet other like-minded young people and spend time with knowledgeable conservation volunteers.

-Herts & Middlesex Wildlife Trust have collaborated with local volunteer groups to support them to offer youth volunteer schemes on their patch...
+Herts & Middlesex Wildlife Trust collaborated with local volunteer groups to support them to offer youth volunteer schemes on their patch...

 Youth Volunteering on the Batchwood Estate (St Albans)